shawonNirob/blog/README.md

 # Blog Application

-This is a simple blog application built with Spring Boot, Gradle, and Java.
+This is a blog application built with Spring Boot, Gradle, and Java.
 The application follows a modular architecture with a clear separation of concerns, making it easy to maintain and extend.

 ## Key Features